-Yes, childhood is a key factor in who people are in adulthood.
 Traumatic events in childhood create phobias, likes and dislikes, and even core personality features.
-For example, children that are abused tend to be abusive parents.
+For example, abusers tend to have been abused themselves.
 The flip side is also true, college students succeed more if they have support from their parents.
 Also, siblings come into play.
 Children with opposite-sex siblings tend to have happier marriages if they are wed to the opposite sex.

 Yes, childhood experiences determine behavior later in life

 It is clear that experiences in childhood encode and determine behavior later in adult life.

 Childhood rearing and experience determines the future behaviour of person

 The child's mind is like a wet clay.
 Parent, Society and overall environment moulds it's shape for future. the better the finishing the brighter the future, the better warmth provided the stronger the future. hence, childhood experiences do play a pivotal role in determining the behaviour in later life.

 The treatment you receive as a child shapes your behaviour towards your health as an adult